 The sight of snowflakes gently falling from the sky and coating the ground makes for a picturesque scene, but winter weather can be treacherous if you’re out driving or walking in it.
 Each year, more than 800 people die in car accidents on snow- and ice-slick roads.
 Another 1,300 succumb to hypothermia from exposure to cold.

 Putting a winter weather plan in place long before the first snowflake falls can keep you and your family warm and safe this year.
-Use these expert tips to help you get ready for the season.
+Use these expert severe winter safety tips to help you get ready for the season.

 The day before a big winter storm, hardware stores and supermarkets are packed with shoppers making a last-minute effort to stock up.
 To avoid the rush, have your emergency kits assembled well ahead of the storm.
 Ideally, you need three sets of supplies: one for your home, another for your garage, and a third for your car.